turingschool/front-end-curriculum/projects/module-2/whats-cookin-part-one.md

   * Overview of technologies used, challenges, wins, and any other reflections
   * Screenshots/gifs of your app
   * List of contributors
+* **Team productively and professionally works through challenges and conflicts to ensure all team members are able to be heard and contribute throughout the project.**
+  * Instructors are available to offer support and guidance but conversations around what *is* and what *is not* working are expected to be led by the team members themselves.

+### For the rubric sections below, You will be scored as Wow, Yes or Not Yet depending on whether you have demonstrate competency in that area.
+Each section lists examples of what types of things we may be looking for as demonstrations of competency.
+Just as there are many ways to approach code, there are many many ways to demonstate competency.
+There are just some examples.

+### Functional Expectations
+* WOW: Application fulfills all requirements *as well as* an extension.
+* Yes: Application fulfills all requirements of iteration 3 without bugs.
+* Not Yet: Application crashes or has missing functionality or bugs.

+### Fundamental JavaScript & Style / OOP / Fetch
+- Code is divided into logical components each with a clean, single responsibility
+- Array prototype methods are used to iterate instead of for loops
+- All DOM manipulation is held in the `domUpdates.js`.
+No DOM manipulation outside of this file.
+- Variables and functions are consistently and appropriately named
+- Code leverages JavaScript's truthy/falsey principles

+### Test-Driven Development
+- Application has a robust and thorough test suite that covers all class methods and class properties.
+- Test suite is organized.
+  - Each class method/class property is tested in its own it block.
+- All scenarios/outcomes/paths are tested for your methods including happy and sad paths.
+  - Each path is tested in its own it block.
+- Rather than using the production data, small sample data is stored in its own file and used for testing.
+  - Sample data has been crafted to create the scenarios needed for thorough testing.
+  - For example: If you need to test a sad path of searching for recipes with a tag that no recipes match, you need test data that creates that scenario so you can test it.
+- beforeEach hook is used to DRY up test files
+- There are no failing/pending tests upon submission

+### User Interface
+- The application can stand on its own to be used by an instructor without guidance from a developer on the team.
+- UI/UX is intuitive and easy to read/use
+- Helpful messaging is displayed to prevent user confusion
+  - For example: If a user searches for a recipe and finds no matching results, a message is displayed to indicated that the search worked, nothing is broken, there just aren't any matching recipes found.
+- WOW > Design is responsive across small, medium and large breakpoints.